kgar/foundry-vtt-tidy-5e-sheets/To Do.md

 ## Reorganization

 - [ ] Move the positioning styles to the portrait component or general styles, and apply them via cssClass to impose positioning that is relevant to the parent component (the portrait component)
+- [ ] Identify class trees that can be converted to components leveraging `:global()` selector for child components.
+  - [ ] Do this for `_inventory.scss` as an example, and then task out others

 ## Step by step